fruitfuljs/docs/MIGRATING.md

 ## Transferring

-After you've made your request, one of our owners is going to invite you into our GitHub organization.
+After you've made your request, one of our admins is going to invite you into our GitHub organization.
 At this point, you should be able to transfer your repository using GitHub's included tools.